masoudjawnf/WumpusWorld-AI-Pathfinding/README.md

 ```
 ## Example Output
 The script prints the following during execution:
--Current agent position
+- Current agent position
--Safe pits and Wumpus lists
+- Safe pits and Wumpus lists
--Grid display
+- Grid display
--Messages when the agent falls into a pit, encounters the Wumpus, or finds the gold
+- Messages when the agent falls into a pit, encounters the Wumpus, or finds the gold

 ## License
 This project is open-source and free to use.